Income protection insurance

 -

-As well as income protection insurance, a customer may also have taken out other, similar insurance policies, for example, a PPI policy to cover monthly loan repayment if the customer is unable to work.
+As well as income protection insurance, a customer may also have taken out other, similar insurance policies, for example, payment protection insurance (PPI) to cover monthly loan repayments if they’re unable to work.

-Some income protection insurance policies have a clause allowing you to deduct from the benefit any money the customer is receiving from these similar insurances.
+Some income protection insurance policies have a clause allowing you to deduct from the benefit any money the customer is getting from these similar policies.
 A customer might complain that this is unfair, particularly if they took out the PPI to cover their loan or mortgage repayments, rather than to provide a replacement income.

 When we see these complaints, we usually interpret ‘similar’ to mean other income protection insurance.
-So if the policy doesn’t specifically refer to PPI or mortgage protection insurance, then we’re likely to say you shouldn’t deduct any of these payments the customer is receiving from these insurances from the benefit.
+So if the policy doesn’t specifically refer to PPI or mortgage protection insurance, then we’re likely to say you shouldn’t deduct any of these payments the customer is getting from the benefit.

 If we find the customer has duplicate cover in place, this may indicate issues around how the policy was sold.
-We’ll check that the seller of the income protection cover pointed out to the customer the risk of deductions being made because of their insurance.
+We’ll check that the seller of the income protection cover pointed out the risk of deductions being made because of the customer’s other insurance.

 If we agree that the customer was aware of the risk, then we’re likely to say the deduction can be made, unless we decide that the clause is unfair.